 The app’s service provides a URI through which the app can upload those channel URIs along with any data that describes its use (such as location for weather updates or a specific user account and activity).
 Upon receipt, the service stores those channel URIs and associated data for later use.

 The service monitors its backend for changes that apply to each particular user/device/app/tile combination.
-When it detects a condition that triggers a notification for a particular channel, it builds the content of that notification (XML or raw), authenticates itself with WNS using the SID and client secret, and then sends the notification to WNS along with the channel URI.
+When the service detects a condition that triggers a notification for a particular channel, it builds the content of that notification (XML or raw), authenticates itself with WNS using the SID and client secret, and then sends the notification to WNS along with the channel URI.

 Let’s look at each step in detail.
-(And just as a preview, if dealing with HTTP requests makes you nervous, know that Windows Azure Mobile Services will relieve you from many of the details, as we’ll see.)
+(And just as a preview, if dealing with HTTP requests makes you nervous, Windows Azure Mobile Services relieves you from many of the details, as we’ll see.)

-App Registration with the Windows Store
+App registration with the Windows Store

-For exact instructions on obtaining the SID and client secret for your service, refer to How to authenticate with the Windows Push Notification Service (WNS) on the Windows Developer Center.
+To obtain the SID and client secret for your service, refer to How to authenticate with the Windows Push Notification Service (WNS) on the Windows Developer Center.
 The SID is what identifies your app with WNS, and the client secret is what your service uses to tell WNS that it’s allowed to send notifications for your app.
 Again, these should only be stored in the service.

-Note that Step 4 in the topic linked above, “Send the cloud server's credentials to WNS,” is something you do only when your service sends a push notification.
+Note that Step 4 in How to authenticate with the Windows Push Notification Service (WNS), “Send the cloud server's credentials to WNS,” is something you do only when your service sends a push notification.
 We’ll come back to that shortly, because at this stage your service lacks the key piece that it needs to send a notification, namely a channel URI.

-Obtaining and Refreshing Channel URIs
+Obtaining and refreshing channel URIs

 The client app obtains channel URIs at runtime through the Windows.Networking.PushNotifications.PushNotificationChannelManager object.
 This object has only two methods: